Rock n' Roll Racing

-Rock n' Roll Racing is a vehicular combat-based racing video game developed by Silicon & Synapse (now known as Blizzard Entertainment) and published by Interplay Productions for the Super Nintendo Entertainment System in 1993 and the Mega Drive/Genesis in 1994.
+Rock n' Roll Racing is a vehicular combat-based racing video game developed by Silicon & Synapse and published by Interplay Productions for the Super Nintendo Entertainment System in 1993 and the Mega Drive/Genesis in 1994.
 The game prominently features a number of popular heavy metal and rock songs in its soundtrack, hence the game's title.
-The game was ported to the Game Boy Advance in 2003.
-In celebration of the company's 30th anniversary, Rock n' Roll Racing was re-released for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One as part of the Blizzard Arcade Collection in February 2021.
+After Silicon & Synapse rebranded into Blizzard Entertainment, a port to the Game Boy Advance was released in 2003.
+In celebration of the company's 30th anniversary, a new version titled Definitive Edition alongside emulated re-releases of the original game were re-released for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One as part of the Blizzard Arcade Collection in February 2021.

-Rock n' Roll Racing was initially developed as RPMII, a sequel to the company's SNES game RPM Racing.
+Rock n' Roll Racing was initially developed as RPMII, a sequel to the company's previous game RPM Racing.
 At the end of the project, Interplay marketing added licensed music and changed the name to Rock n' Roll Racing.
-It is also similar in gameplay to Racing Destruction Set where it got its logic/AI engine and the NES game R.C.
-Pro-Am developed by Rare in 1988.
+It is also similar in gameplay to Racing Destruction Set where it got its logic/AI engine and Rare's 1988 NES game R.C.
+Pro-Am.